An International Agreement to Prevent the Premature Creation of Artificial Superintelligence: The Agreement

 We use H100-equivalents because the most relevant metric in various chip designs is how quickly they perform operations, and H100s serve as a fine and precedented measuring stick.
 Other chip metrics are important in AI training (such as high bandwidth memory), but overall, these matter less than the number of operations per second.

 Our proposed definition of a covered chip cluster (CCC) is an attempt to satisfy several constraints: The bound should be high enough to prevent regular people from breaking the rules (i.e., 25 Gbit/s bandwidth between chassis is faster than non-data center internet connections; it is very rare and expensive for an individual to own more than 16 H100-equivalents).
 The bound must also be set low enough to prevent dangerous AI activities and to make subversion difficult (i.e., make it difficult to do training distributed across multiple sub-CCC sets of chips).
-We discuss the tradeoffs more in the notes after Article V.
+We discuss the tradeoffs more in the notes after Article V. The constraints on CCC accelerator memory are designed to prevent illicit distributed training, \href{https://techgov.intelligence.org/blog/catching-illicit-distributed-training-operations-during-an-ai-pause}{as discussed in this article}.

 AI chips are a subset of advanced computer chips, and there isn’t a bright line that distinguishes AI chips from non-AI chips.
 Instead of defining and relying on a distinction here, we use the overall computing capacity (in operations per second) of a cluster, as measured in H100-equivalents.
 If the chips could be configured for training or running AIs and are above the defined threshold, then the agreement requires that they be monitored.